-- 1. For the fiscal year ended March 31, 2013. - 2.
-For the calendar year ended December 31, 2012. - 3.
+1. For the fiscal year ended March 31, 2014.

+- 2. For the calendar year ended December 31, 2013. - 3.
 We base the number of boards on the number of U.S. registered investment companies in Franklin Templeton Investments.
 This number does not include the total number of series or portfolios within each investment company for which the board members are responsible. - 4.
-Ann Torre Bates and Robert E. Wade are also independent board members of Franklin Mutual Series Funds and may, in the future, receive payments pursuant to a discontinued retirement plan that generally provides payments to independent board members who have served seven years or longer for the Trust.
+Edward I. Altman, Ann Torre Bates and Robert E. Wade are also independent board members of Franklin Mutual Series Funds and may, in the future, receive payments pursuant to a discontinued retirement plan that generally provides payments to independent board members who have served seven years or longer for the Trust. - 5.
+Resigned May 22, 2013.

 Independent board members are reimbursed for expenses incurred in connection with attending board meetings and are paid pro rata by each fund in Franklin Templeton Investments for which they serve as director or trustee.
-No officer or board member received any other compensation, including pension or retirement benefits, directly or indirectly from the Trust or other funds in Franklin Templeton Investments.
+No officer or board member received any other compensation, including pension or retirement benefits, directly or indirectly from the Fund or other funds in Franklin Templeton Investments.
 Certain officers or board members who are shareholders of Franklin Resources, Inc. (Resources) may be deemed to receive indirect remuneration by virtue of their participation, if any, in the fees paid to its subsidiaries.

-Board members historically have followed a policy of having substantial investments in one or more of the Franklin Templeton funds, as is consistent with their individual financial goals.
-In February 1998, this policy was formalized through the adoption of a requirement that each board member invest one-third of fees received for serving as a director or trustee of a Templeton fund (excluding committee fees) in shares of one or more Templeton funds and one-third of fees received for serving as a director or trustee of a Franklin fund (excluding committee fees) in shares of one or more Franklin funds until the value of such investments equals or exceeds five times the annual retainer and regular board meeting fees paid to such board member.
-Investments in the name of family members or entities controlled by a board member constitute fund holdings of such board member for purposes of this policy, and a three-year phase-in period applies to such investment requirements for newly elected board members.
-In implementing such policy, a board member's fund holdings existing on February 27, 1998, are valued as of such date with subsequent investments valued at cost.
+Trustees of Franklin Mutual Series Funds also constitute all the mutual fund board members of Franklin Mutual Recovery Fund and Franklin Alternative Strategies Funds and have historically followed a policy of having substantial investments in one or more of these ten Funds as is consistent with their individual financial goals.
+Effective March 2006, this policy was formalized through adoption of a requirement that each board member invest one-third of fees received for serving as a trustee of Franklin Mutual Series Funds, Franklin Mutual Recovery Fund and Franklin Alternative Strategies Funds(excluding committee and special meeting fees) in shares of one or more of such funds until the value of such investments equals or exceeds five times the annual retainer and regular board meeting fees paid such board member for service on those funds.
+Investments in the name of family members or entities controlled by a board member constitute fund holdings of such board member for purposes of this policy, and a phase-in period applies to such investment requirements for newly elected board members.
+In implementing such policy, a board member's fund holdings existing on March 1, 2006, are valued as of such date with subsequent investments valued at cost.

-The following tables provide the dollar range of equity securities beneficially owned by the board members of the Fund on December 31, 2012.
+The following tables provide the dollar range of equity securities beneficially owned by the board members of the Fund on December 31, 2013.